 The saltwater lake is roughly half a mile long and features two large islands.
 Recreational facilities are concentrated on its northern shore and include motor and rowing boat hire, 14 tennis courts (7 grass and 7 hard), a skate and BMX park, crazy golf course, children’s playground, bowling greens, fitness trail, and the RSBP Ribble Discovery Centre.

-The Fairhaven Lake Café is open 7 days a week between April and October.
+The Fairhaven Lake Café is open Tuesday to Sunday throughout the year.
 It offers a light snacks, baked potatoes, hot meals, teas, coffees, and ice cream; all enjoyed with great views of the lake.

 A well-maintained path running around the perimeter of the lake is extremely popular with dog walkers.